aws-samples/aws-online-data-migration-workshop/cleanup/README.md

 2. From the left hand menu select **Tasks**

-3. Select the task you created
+3. Select the box next to the name of the task you created

-4. Click on **Actions Delete** File share
+4. Click on **Action** from the drop down menu at the top of the screen and then **Delete*

 5. Confirm deletion of resources and select **Delete**